Joshkunz/podcasts/README.md

     # all paths are relative to here
     root_dir = "~/podcasts"

-    # name of the folder to store cached feeds in
+    # name of the folder to store cached feeds in (relative to root_dir)
     feed_store = "feeds"

-    # name of the folder to store downloaded episodes in
+    # name of the folder to store downloaded episodes in (relative to root_dir)
     episode_store = "episodes"

 The values provided above are the defaults.
 If no `~/.podcastrc` file is